 [11 to 13 marks] for focus on the part played by differing ideologies.

 [14 to 16 marks] for analytical responses which also briefly consider other causes.

-[17+ marks] for balance, in depth analysis and perhaps different interpretations.
+[17+ marks] for balance, in-depth analysis and perhaps different interpretations, which should go beyond descriptions of the views of different schools of history.